aws-samples/amazon-deequ-glue/README.md

 More details on Deequ can be found in this [AWS Blog](https://aws.amazon.com/blogs/big-data/test-data-quality-at-scale-with-deequ/).

 A serverless data quality framework based on Deequ and running on AWS Glue is  showcased in this repository.
 It takes a database and tables in the AWS Glue Catalog as inputs and outputs various data quality metrics into S3.
 Additionally, it performs an [automatic generation of constraints](https://github.com/awslabs/deequ/blob/master/src/main/scala/com/amazon/deequ/examples/constraint_suggestion_example.md) on previously unseen data.
-The suggestions are stored in a DynamoDB table and can be reviewed and amended at any point by data owners in a UI.
+The suggestions are stored in DynamoDB tables and can be reviewed and amended at any point by data owners in a UI.
 All constraints are **disabled** by default.
 Once enabled, they are used by the Glue jobs to carry out the data quality checks on the tables.

 ### Deployment
-To deploy the infrastructure and code, you'll need an AWS account and a correctly [configured AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with enough permissions to create the architecture below (Administrator rights are recommended).
+To deploy the infrastructure and code, you'll need an AWS account and a correctly [configured AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with enough permissions to create the architecture below - Administrator rights are recommended.

 ```bash
 cd ./src